2013 Chapramari Forest train accident

 The 2013 Chapramari Forest train accident occurred on 13 November 2013 in the eastern area of the Chapramari Wildlife Sanctuary between Chalsa and Nagrakata in the Jalpaiguri district of West Bengal.

 The crash killed and injured at least 17 elephants and was described as the worst of its kind in recent history.

 Background

 The Wildlife Protection Society of India reported that 20 elephants were killed in 2007.

 The number of wild elephants in all of India is thought to be about 26,000.

 Accident

-At approximately 17:40 on 13 November 2013, an Assam-bound passenger train travelling through the Chapramari Forest, Udaipur City–Kamakhya Kavi Guru Express (19709), approached the Jaldhaka River Bridge at ~80 km/h and collided with a herd of 40 to 50 elephants, killing five adults and two calves and injuring ten others.
+At approximately 17:40 on 13 November 2013, an Assam-bound passenger train travelling through the Chapramari Forest, Udaipur City–Kamakhya Kavi Guru Express (19709) with WDP-4D locomotive, approached the Jaldhaka River Bridge at ~80 km/h and collided with a herd of 40 to 50 elephants, killing five adults and two calves and injuring ten others.

 The surviving elephants fled but soon returned to the scene of the crash and remained there until being dispersed by officials.